turing95/data_sharing/docs/pages/upload-page.md

   - invitees can choose files from their PC to upload to a specific request.
   - Selected files are listed and require confirmation before uploading.
   - Files can be uploaded in batches, covering multiple requests in one action.
+  - <u>There is a 50MB limit to the total size of files that can be uploaded in one go.
+Invitees can upload more files after the first batch but no file larger than 50MB can be uploaded.</u>

 - **Post-Upload Summary:**
   - After uploading, invitees can view a summary of their previously uploaded files.